stelzinga/MF/Management_Framework.md

 There is no fixed ratio between Run and Change for any given industry.
 At average, in the past it was more around 80% Run and 20% Change, over time this has shifted to 20/80.
 There are also extreme cases: some companies have an Business Model based on custom made Products, effectively reducing Routines to nearly 0% and Projects to almost 100% of the modus operandi e.g., custom made furniture or cars.
 In some companies Operations is deemed Run *including* Projects.
 Furthermore, some Ventures operate according to composite models like Run-Grow-Transform.
 ________________________________________
 ## Resources
-Resources are effectively the Input and overseers for the Operation's Processes.
-Resources are composed of:
+Resources are effectively the input and overseers for the Operation's Processes.

+There are three deliverables for Resources:
 - Staff
 - Suppliers
 - Assets